This post is a guest publication written by Saba El-Hilo, a Senior Data Engineer at Mapbox. A version of this post first appeared as a Mapbox devlog.

 When performing transformations like a join, Spark colocates data according to the evaluation of a partitioning expression.
 If your data is keyed by a variable that is unevenly distributed, you can end up with a few significantly large partitions.

 This is a problem when processing because Spark allocates one task per partition.
-So, if you have one very large partition, the task processing that partition will take the majority of the time whereas 90%+ of the other tasks complete quickly.
+So, if you have one very large partition, the task processing that partition will take the majority of the time whereas 90%+ of the other tasks are completed quickly.
 Clearly, this defeats the purpose of distributed processing and wastes resources.
 At the end of the day, you want a reasonable number of tasks that all roughly take the same amount of time to run.

 We came across multiple strategies to mitigate data skew: